spinnaker-plugin-examples/pf4jStagePlugin/README.md

 4) Configure the Spinnaker service the same way specified above.
 5) Create a new IntelliJ run configuration for the service that has the VM option `-Dpf4j.mode=development` and does a `Build Project` before launch.
 6) Debug away...

+See the [Test a Pipeline Stage Plugin](https://spinnaker.io/guides/developer/plugin-creators/deck-plugin/) guide for a detailed walkthrough of setting up a plugin local testing environment on your workstation.

 # Videos